copcio/copcio.github.io/DRAFT-SPEC.md

 ### Ordering

-The VLR body *MUST* contain a ``CopcStatistic`` entry for each dimension.
+The VLR body *MUST* contain a ``CopcExtent`` entry for each dimension.
 X, Y, and Z, whose stats are in the LAS header, *MUST NOT* be included in the VLR.
-``CopcStatistic`` entries for each dimension should appear in order according to the LAS PDRF and any [Extra bytes VLR](extra-bytes-VLR), except to include additional `CopcStatistic` entries for each of the four Classification Flag items.
+``CopcExtent`` entries for each dimension should appear in order according to the LAS PDRF and any [Extra bytes VLR](extra-bytes-VLR), except to include additional `CopcExtent` entries for each of the four Classification Flag items.